OctopusDeploy/blog/blog/2020-04/bitbucket-pipes-and-octopus-deploy/index.md

 1. The `--basePath` to specify the root folder containing files and folders to pack.
 1. The `--outFolder` to specify the folder where the generated package will be written.

-To cater for each of these, I mapped each one to a Bitbucket Pipeline [variable](https://confluence.atlassian.com/bitbucket/variables-in-pipelines-794502608.html).
+To support these parameters, I mapped each one to a Bitbucket Pipeline [variable](https://confluence.atlassian.com/bitbucket/variables-in-pipelines-794502608.html).

 I also followed the validation of variables, as shown in the Atlassian [demo-pipe-bash](https://bitbucket.org/atlassian/demo-pipe-bash/src/master/pipe/pipe.sh) script: